harshit181/RSSPub/README.md

 ## Roadmap

-- [ ] Add email send option for Kindle
+- [x] Add email send option for Kindle
 - [ ] Make it multi-platform via Tauri or Dioxus
+- [ ] Add configuration for few of the hardcoded settings

 ## Features